Highgrove House: History

-In August 1980 the Highgrove estate was purchased by the Duchy of Cornwall for a figure believed to be between £800,000 and £1,000,000 with funds raised for its purchase by the sale of three properties from the duchy's holdings, including part of the village of Daglingworth.
+In August 1980, the Highgrove estate was purchased by the Duchy of Cornwall for a figure believed to be between £800,000 and £1,000,000, with funds raised by the sale of three properties from the duchy's holdings, including part of the village of Daglingworth.
 The Duke of Cornwall, now Charles III, was subsequently appointed a tenant for life of Highgrove by the duchy.
-Upon its purchase, essential repairs were carried out, the interior was stripped out, and the rooms were painted white, in preparation for their redecoration.
+Upon its purchase, essential repairs were carried out, the interior was stripped, and the rooms were painted white in preparation for their redecoration.
 The swimming pool at Highgrove was given to the Prince of Wales and Diana, Princess of Wales, as a wedding present from the British Army.

-From 1974, the previous residence of the Prince of Wales was due to be Chevening House in Kent, a house intended for use by a Cabinet member or descendant of King George VI who has been nominated by the Prime Minister.
+From 1974, the Prince of Wales's previous residence was intended to be Chevening House in Kent, a house for use by a Cabinet member or a descendant of King George VI nominated by the Prime Minister.
 However, the Prince never occupied the house and renounced his interest in Chevening in 1980.
-The Prince of Wales found the journey from Chevening to Buckingham Palace inconvenient as a result of traffic congestion in South London, and it was also far away from Wales and the Duchy of Cornwall.
-The estate was also run by a board of trustees, appointed by the government which was seen as a disadvantage to any future changes the Prince of Wales wished to make.
-As £1 million of renovations had been made to Chevening before the Prince of Wales's occupancy, the purchase of Highgrove was criticised by Labour MP Reg Race, who said that it was "...bloody outrageous on a day that the Government are cutting social security benefits for millions of people".
+He found the journey from Chevening to Buckingham Palace inconvenient because of traffic congestion in South London, and it was also far from Wales and the Duchy of Cornwall.
+The estate was run by a board of trustees appointed by the government, which was seen as a disadvantage to any future changes the Prince wished to make.
+As £1 million of renovations had been made to Chevening before the Prince's occupancy, the purchase of Highgrove was criticised by Labour MP Reg Race, who said that it was "...bloody outrageous on a day that the Government are cutting social security benefits for millions of people".
 A spokesperson for the duchy said, "It is coincidental that this estate has a house on it which is suitable for the Prince of Wales.
 The Royal Family are rather short of residences and the prince only has a set of rooms at Buckingham Palace and Windsor Castle that he can use...when you are 31 you want a place of your own".